JoanCharmant/quill-blender/docs/export.md

 ### Armature

-Armature objects are flattened converted to a single paint layer.
-These options control the generation of the armature paint strokes.
+Armature objects are converted to rigs.

 **Bone shape**
 - Octahedral
 - Stick

+**Animation**

+If true the animated poses are converted to key frames.
+Otherwise only the pose of the current frame is exported.